AP PHOTOS: In India’s northeast, Nagas take pride in soccer

 In Naga villages, children playing soccer barefoot is a common sight.
 Sometimes balls are made from pig bladders or rag-stuffed pomelos.
 And when the matches are played, the entire village turns up to show support.
 Parents carry infants on their shoulders.
 Young boys make bonfires to keep spectators warm.

 The story is no different in Shangshak, home to the Tangkhul Nagas, where two neighboring villages played a match on Saturday.

+The match was just a friendly — neither village has a formal soccer club — and rather than soccer drills most of the home team’s players spent their morning helping paint a fellow villager’s house, a common practice in a community where the culture of helping neighbors remains deeply ingrained.

-They’re not formal clubs.
-Most were there to paint a house, a common practice in the community where the culture of helping hands remains deeply ingrained.
+Before the match most of the players helped paint a house in the host village, a common practice in the community where the culture of helping hands remains deeply ingrained.

 In India, cricket is the only sport that matters.
 Like Bollywood, it is one of the few things that knits together a disparate nation of nearly 1.4 billion.
 But the fervor for soccer is felt deeply in India’s northeastern states.